nwaughachukwuma/keyv-cache/README.md

 An object that can contain the following options:

-**🔑 namespace**: The cache name is used to create unique cache storage spaces.
+**🔑 namespace**: The cache name creates unique cache storage spaces.

 ### cache object